 PersistentVolumeClaim.
 Since the

-replica Pods created are identical to each other, only volumes with modes
+replica Pods created are identical to each other, only volumes with the

 Even Deployments with one replica using ReadWriteOnce volume are not recommended.
 This is because the default Deployment strategy creates a second Pod before bringing down the first Pod on a recreate.
 The Deployment may fail in deadlock as the second Pod can't start because the ReadWriteOnce volume is already in use, and the first Pod won't be removed because the second Pod has not yet started.
 Instead, use a StatefulSet with ReadWriteOnce volumes.

 StatefulSets are the recommended method of deploying stateful applications that require a unique volume per replica.
 By using StatefulSets with PersistentVolumeClaim templates, you can have applications that can scale up automatically with unique PersistentVolumesClaims associated to each replica Pod.

 Regional persistent disks

 Regional persistent disks are multi-zonal resources that replicate data between two zones in the same region, and can be used similarly to zonal persistent disks.
 In the event of a zonal outage or if cluster nodes in one zone become unschedulable, Kubernetes can failover workloads using the volume to the other zone.
 You can use regional persistent disks to build highly available solutions for stateful workloads on GKE.
 You must ensure that both the primary and failover zones are configured with enough resource capacity to run the workload.

 Regional SSD persistent disks are an option for applications such as databases that require both high availability and high performance.
 For more details, see Block storage performance comparison.